 PowerGrow Deep Water Culture System

-If you want plants that will mature faster and produce more yield, you may be looking for the best hydroponic system.
-With the right investment and setup, your plants and/or cannabis can produce up to 30% more yield and grow up 25% faster.
-What’s the secret?
-No soil.
-Hydroponics is defined as a method of growing plants in a soilless environment using water rich in nutrients.
-The roots of the plant are supported by some medium such as clay or rocks just for structural support.
+Overall, if you want plants that will mature faster and produce more yield, you may be looking for the best hydroponic system.
+With the right investment and setup, your plants can produce up to 30% more yield and grow up 25% faster.

 - PowerGrow Deep Water Culture System – 5 Gallon Kit (Top Pick)

 - Hydrofarm MGSYS Hydroponic Megagarden Ebb & Flow System